dashpay/docs-platform/docs/tutorials/identities-and-names/transfer-credits-to-an-identity.md

 ## What's Happening

 After connecting to the Client, we call `platform.identities.creditTransfer` with our identity, the recipient's identity ID, and the amount to transfer.
-This will generate a keypair and submit an _Identity Create State Transaction_.
 After the credits are transferred to the recipient, we retrieve the recipient's identity and output their updated balance to the console.

 > 📘 Wallet Operations
 >